 Expect burping, gas, lots of toilet breaks and some huffy lounging around with a belly ache from your dog.

-Make sure your dog doesn’t repeat this performance, and identify if he or she is getting into things he or she shouldn’t to help stop this in future.
+Make sure your dog doesn’t repeat this performance and identify if he or she is getting into things he or she shouldn’t to help stop this in the future.

-In fact, the salt content, dairy content and overall fattiness of butter makes it something that’s far wiser to avoid giving your dog altogether – it’ll cause weight gain in the long term, and indigestion more immediately.
+In fact, the salt content, dairy content and overall fattiness of butter make it something far wiser to avoid giving your dog altogether – it’ll cause weight gain in the long term, and indigestion more immediately.

 Emily started this blog out of pure passion.
 She LOVES her 3 dogs; Chew Barka, Cooper & Nelson, and spends countless hours every day playing with them.

 When she’s not nerding out on dogs, you’ll find her on a snowboard or in the kitchen baking chocolate brownies.

 She’s been featured in PetAware, Dogtime, and ModernDog.